StyvenSoft/ReactJS-Basics/Readme.md

 - [x] 5.
 Pass props From Component To Component

-- [ ] 6.
+- [x] 6.
 Render Different UI Based on props

-- [ ] 7.
+- [x] 7.
 Put an Event Handler in a Component Class

-- [ ] 8.
+- [x] 8.
 Pass an Event Handler as a prop

-- [ ] 9.
+- [x] 9.
 Receive an Event Handler as a prop

-- [ ] 10. handleEvent, onEvent, and this.props.onEvent
+- [x] 10. handleEvent, onEvent, and this.props.onEvent

+- [x] 11. this.props.children

+- [x] 12. defaultProps

+- [x] 13. this.props Recap

+this.state

+LESSON 7

+Learn about the other way to store dynamic information in React: this.state.

+Exercises

+- [ ] 1.
+State

+- [ ] 2.
+Setting Initial State

+- [ ] 3.
+Access a Component's state

+- [ ] 4.
+Update state with this.setState

-- [ ] 11. this.props.children
+- [ ] 5.
+Call this.setState from Another Function

-- [ ] 12. defaultProps
+- [ ] 6. this.setState Automatically Calls render

-- [ ] 13. this.props Recap
+- [ ] 7.
+Components Interacting Recap

 ---

 [React Documentation](https://es.reactjs.org/docs/getting-started.html)